-The University of Iowa has a number of resources to support you in the management of chronic health conditions such as high blood pressure, diabetes, and high cholesterol, as well as guidance for learning more.
+The University of Iowa has a number of resources to help you manage chronic health conditions such as high blood pressure, diabetes, and high cholesterol, as well as guidance for learning more.

 Cardiac Rehabilitation is for individuals who need to reduce cardiovascular risk factors such as obesity, high blood pressure, and high cholesterol through a regular and tailored exercise program.
-For assistance contact Iowa River Landing, UI Health Care at 319-467-2000.
+For assistance contact University of Iowa Health Care at 319-467-2000.

-Cancer Information Service provides answers to questions from patients, family members and survivors.
-They have information on specific types of cancer, tests, and coping skills.
-For assistance contact them via email or at 1-800-237-1225.
+The Cancer Information Service provides answers to questions from patients, family members, and survivors.
+They offer information on specific types of cancer, tests, and coping skills.
+For assistance email firstname.lastname@example.org or call 800-237-1225.

-UI Spine Clinic is a division of the Department of Orthopaedics at UI Health Care, which offers patients traditional treatments as well as an alternative, multidisciplinary approach to chronic neck and back pain.
+The Spine Clinic is a division of the University of Iowa Health Care Department of Orthopaedics.
+The clinic offers patients traditional treatments as well as an alternative, multidisciplinary approach to chronic neck and back pain.

 - Your Guide to Lowering Cholesterol with TLC (pdf)

-From the National Institutes of Health, this guide will provide you with an eating plan, sample menus, and information on the TLC Diet, a heart healthy eating plan to help you lower cholesterol.
-The pdf is 85 pages and a great resource.
+From the National Institutes of Health, this guide provides an eating plan, sample menus, and information on the TLC Diet, a heart healthy eating plan to help you lower cholesterol.
+The 85-page PDF publication is a great resource.

 - Your Guide to Lowering Blood Pressure (pdf)

-From the National Institutes of Health, this guide is a simple, evidence-based approach to decreasing both systolic and diastolic blood pressure scores.
+From the National Institutes of Health, this guide provides a simple, evidence-based approach to decreasing both systolic and diastolic blood pressure scores.

-March of Dimes web site with information and resources to consider before, during and after pregnancy.
+The March of Dimes website's "Health Topics" section provides with information and resources to consider before, during, and after pregnancy.